Abhi098/opencv_basic/README.md

 # opencv_basic
 The program defines the basic functions of opencv.
-A begineer at opencv could use this program as his/her cheat sheet.
+A beginner at opencv could use this program as his/her cheat sheet.Each functions is well defined and each parameters are explained in the comments.